processone/docs.ejabberd.im/README.md

 ```

 !!! info
-    From now on, remember to run `source .venv/bin/activate` before running any `mkdocs [...]` command.
+    From now on, remember to run `source .venv/bin/activate` before running any `properdocs [...]` command.

 !!! tip
     You can freeze the dependencies to a file using `pip freeze > requirements.txt`.

 ### Debian

-You could install most dependencies using APT:
+You could install most dependencies using APT, which includes the unmaintained MkDocs (instead of the newer fork ProperDocs):

 ```bash
 apt-get install mkdocs \